Degree sequences of random digraphs and bipartite graphs: Properties of likely degree sequences

 \section{Properties of likely degree sequences}

-Our first task will be to investigate the bulk behaviour of our various probability spaces, in order to identify some behaviour that has probability $\oo(1)$.
+To prove our theorems, our first task will be to investigate the bulk behaviour of our various probability spaces in order to identify some behaviour that has probability $\oo(1)$.
 We will apply a few concentration inequalities, which we now give.

-\begin{thm}[{\cite{mcdiarmid}}] Let $\Xvec = (X_1,X_2,\ldots,X_N)$ be a family of independent random variables, with $X_i$ taking values in a set $A_i$ for each~$i$.
+\begin{thm}[{\cite[Lemma 1.2]{mcdiarmid}}] Let $\Xvec = (X_1,X_2,\ldots,X_N)$ be a family of independent random variables, with $X_i$ taking values in a set $A_i$ for each~$i$.
 Suppose that for each $j$ the function $f:\prod_{i=1}^N A_i\to\Reals$ satisfies $\abs{f(\xvec)-f(\xvec')}\le c_j$ whenever $\xvec,\xvec'\in\prod_{i=1}^N A_i$ differ only in the $j$-th component.
 Then, for any $z$,

 \end{thm} \begin{cor} Let $\Xvec = (X_1,X_2,\ldots,X_N)$ be a family of independent real random variables such that $\abs{X_i-\expect(X_i)} \le c_i$ for each~$i$.
 Define $X = \sum_{i=1}^N X_i$.
 Then, for any $z$,